NoQueryletter.com

 6. You will be emailed with your scores within 7 days.
 You will get a call from one of the producers if your script meets our standard for optioning, providing you give us your phone number, otherwise you will be notified by email.
 In our opinion, getting a call to discuss an option is more exciting.
 You can judge how you did by taking a look at #2 on the FAQ page where we have s films.

-7. Click on the submission button below then complete the form and submit.
+7. Agree to the term and conditions, click “Begin Submission”, then complete the form to submit.
 Good luck!